 Dr. Alyssa Taylor is a senior lecturer in the UW Department of Bioengineering.
 Read more to learn how she dealt with the emotional toll of losing her father during graduate school.

 UW Bioengineering Professor James Bryers recently discussed his research with Science in Seattle.
 His interview [...]

 Alex Ochs is a first year PhD student.
 Read more to learn about how he found his passion for biology and human health, despite facing challenges coming to BioE with a background in mechanics gained during his Master’s studies, and how he finds work-life balance at school.

 Jonathan Mene is an undergraduate senior in bioengineering, and is applying to Ph.D. programs in immunology and bioengineering.
 Read more to learn about how he overcame challenges in school to give back to the UW community by increasing mental health resources on campus.

-A recap of UW Bioengineering's efforts in 2017-18 to empower better health care through biomedical innovation, and impact medicine, for Washington and for the world.
+A recap of UW Bioengineering's efforts to empower better health care through biomedical research, education and service, and impact medicine, for Washington and for the world.

 Teaching engineering students to create thoughtful, user-focused design, and connecting her students with clinicians and public health experts is Soraya Bailey’s professional passion.

 Computational cardiology expert Patrick Boyle joined UW Bioengineering in September as an Assistant Professor.
 He will lead the Cardiac Systems Simulation (CardSS) Lab at UW, with the goal to engineer new methods for preventing heart rhythm disorders and sudden cardiac death.

 Matthew O'Donnell, professor of bioengineering and dean emeritus of the College of Engineering at UW, is recognized “for leadership in biomedical ultrasonics and medical imaging technologies.”